Creative director Andreea Bădală on the importance of adding tiny luxuries to your life and more Signature secrets.

 We also found inspiration in shapewear.
 Translating this into pret-a-porter requires so much attention while sewing.
 For the Stark series we use a lot of elastic bands.
 You can only piece them together if you have certain skills.

 As a designer, I think such a line requires of you to become much more technical, because the changes are much more subtle, so you have to pay great attention to the technicians you work with and to stay close during the whole process.
 Because it is not only about the uniqueness of the design, but it is also about how practical and comfortable it is.
 And you cannot achieve all those things without great technical design.

 Celebrities have not only validated the product selection for Signature Atelier, but they also validated a direction of the brand.
 Pieces such as the Sculpt Bodysuit and Sculpt Bra Top or the Zest Long Dress have received enthusiastic responses since 2015.
 We are talking about stylists and celebrities who are extremely up to date and who have an immense array of products and brands they can choose from.
 The fact that they choose us is an essential validation.

 I, too, have my own personal favorites.
 The Sculpt Bodysuit obsesses me.
 I dream of making it in any possible color, according to the desires of every customer.
 I imagine it with embroidery, I imagine it as a piece of jewelry.
 We, designers, already took dresses to the next level.
 But to take the bodysuit to another level… It’s a difficult task, because it’s not as easy to wear as a dress is.
 But I really want to achieve that.

 I also still love the Zest Corset, and I find it extremely powerful.
 To me, these are pieces that you can discover 25 years from now, in a closet, and they will speak about fashion history.
 I don’t want it to sound presumptuous, but I believe in them, I personify them, I ignore I made them.
 It’s pure trust.

-Videos by George Pruteanu
+Photos taken by George Pruteanu